Bethe equations for the critical three-state Potts spin chain with toroidal boundary conditions: The Bethe equation for

 \subsection{The Bethe roots for $L=2$}

 We now describe the set of roots solving the Bethe equation (\ref{BAT}) associated with the energy eigenvalues of the Hamiltonian $H^{(+)}$ for $L=2$.
-We obtain some insight on the nature of the roots, exploring the fact that the eigenvectors of $T^{(+)}(x)$ are independent of the spectral parameter.
-By choosing a suitable value for $x$ we can compute numerically the eigenvectors making it possible the determination of the corresponding eigenvalues as polynomial functions on $x$.
+We obtain some insight on the nature of the roots, exploring the fact that the eigenvectors of $T_{ver}^{(+)}(x)$ are independent of the spectral parameter.
+By choosing a suitable value for $x$ we can compute numerically the eigenvectors making it possible the determination of the corresponding eigenvalues as polynomial functions on the variable $\exp(2ix)$.
 The zeros of such polynomials work as starting values for the numerical solution of the Bethe equation (\ref{BAT}) providing us the Bethe roots with high precision.

 In table (\ref{tab1L2}) we have summarized our results for $L=2$ considering the total number of nine eigenstates.
 For each energy of the spectrum of $H^{(+)}$ we exhibit the sector $Q$, the spin $s_p$ of the state and the corresponding roots $\{\lambda_j\}$ solving the Bethe equation (\ref{BAT}).
 The energy values are obtained with the help of Eqs.(\ref{ENET},\ref{factor}) and we have verified that they agree with those obtained from the exact diagonalization of the Hamiltonian $H^{(+)}$.
+We remark that these Bethe roots allows us to compute the corresponding transfer matrix eigenvalues with the the help of Eqs.(\ref{GAMAT},\ref{newpar}) for arbitrary values of the spectral parameter $x$.
+As an example we have added in the last column of table (\ref{tab1L2}) the eigenvalues $\Lambda^{(+)}(x)$ at the point $x=\frac{3}{5}$ reproducing the values attained from the diagonalization of the operator $T_{ver}^{(+)}(\frac{3}{5})$.
 From table (\ref{tab1L2}) we note that if a given energy in sector $Q=1$ is parametrized by a set of roots $\{\lambda_j\}$ the same energy is obtained in sector $Q=2$ using the opposite set of roots $\{-\lambda_j\}$.
-From our solution, we see that this property is valid for arbitrary $L$ in accordance with the fact that the spectra for sectors $Q=1,2$ are the same.
-In addition, from Eqs.(\ref{factor},\ref{MOMET}) we see that the momenta of such states are however opposite to each other.
+From our solution, we see that this property is valid for arbitrary $L$ in accordance with the fact that the Hamiltonian spectra for sectors $Q=1,2$ are the same since besides the spectral relation (\ref{spec}) we have that the invariance under reflection maps $H^{(+)}$ to $H^{(-)}$.
+We note that such spectral degeneracy does not apply to the transfer matrix eigenvalues due to the fact that we only have the spectral equivalence (\ref{spec}) for generic values of the spectral parameter.
+In addition, from Eqs.(\ref{factor},\ref{MOMET}) we see that the momenta of the states with roots $\{\lambda_j\}$ and $\{-\lambda_j\}$ are however opposite to each other.

 Inspecting table (\ref{tab1L2}) we see the occurrence of low-lying eigenstates whose values for the spin are $\pm \frac{1}{3}$ and $\pm \frac{2}{3}$.
 We shall argue that this feature is in accordance with the operator content proposed for the critical three-state Potts model with a $Z(3)$ invariant twisted boundary condition \cite{RIT,CAR}.
 We first recall that the primary fields present in this critical system determine the asymptotic finite-size behaviour of the energies and the momenta of the low-lying excitations \cite{BLO,CARD1}.
 For a given primary field with scaling dimension $X=\Delta+\bar{\Delta}$ and spin $S=\Delta-\bar{\Delta}$ we have,